 Steps to Take After a Broken Tooth

-1. Assess the Damage – First, take a moment to assess the extent of the damage.
+First, take a moment to assess the extent of the broken tooth that needs repair.
 Broken teeth vary from minor chips to severe fractures that expose inner layers of the tooth.
 If the broken piece is large or you experience sharp pain, it may indicate that nerves or blood vessels are exposed.
 More severe damage will need immediate attention, but even a small chip should be seen by a dentist to prevent future issues.

-1. Rinse your mouth – Rinse your mouth with warm water to clean the area, which helps remove any debris and reduces the risk of infection.
+Rinse your mouth with warm water to clean the area and remove any debris, reducing the risk of infection.
 If you see blood, gently bite down on a piece of gauze to control the bleeding.
 Rinsing can also give you a better look at whether the tooth’s edges are sharp and if they may irritate your tongue or inner cheeks.

 Most Common Causes of a Broken Tooth

-There are several common factors that can lead to a broken tooth, and understanding these causes can help in preventing a dental fracture.
+There are a number of common causes of a broken tooth, and understanding them can help you prevent them in the future.
 The most frequent causes of a broken tooth include:

 • Biting on hard foods or objects like hard candy, ice, and bone